AF-1/lms-dynamicplaylists/README.md

 ## Some changes<br>
-- comes with ready-to-use dynamic playlists (stand-alone + for context menus)
+- Comes with ready-to-use dynamic playlists (stand-alone + for context menus).
-- use your own custom dynamic playlist files/definitions directly in DPL - you don't have to install other plugins (like SQLPlayList or TrackStat) to get dynamic playlists
+- Use **your own custom dynamic playlist files/definitions directly in DPL** without any other intermediary plugin - you don't have to install other plugins (like SQLPlayList or TrackStat) to get dynamic playlists.
+See [FAQ](https://github.com/AF-1/lms-dynamicplaylists#faq).
-- new playlist parameters like <i>virtuallibrary</i> (see [wiki](https://github.com/AF-1/lms-dynamicplaylists/wiki/DPL-playlist-format))
+- New playlist parameters like <i>virtuallibrary</i> (see [wiki](https://github.com/AF-1/lms-dynamicplaylists/wiki/DPL-playlist-format)).
-- UI changes and new settings
+- UI changes and new settings.
-- separation of stand-alone from context menu dynamic playlists to minimize clutter
+- Separation of stand-alone from context menu dynamic playlists to minimize clutter.
-- allow other plugins to check if a client is playing a DPL mix, no more clashes with DSTM
+- Allow other plugins to check if a client is playing a DPL mix, no more clashes with DSTM.
-- removed some deprecated code (MultiLibrary, CustomBrowse...)
 - …
-<br><br>

-## Dynamic playlists: stand-alone and context menu
-By default all dynamic playlists that *don't* include the `-- PlaylistMenuListType:contextmenu` parameter will show up in the **Home > Dynamic Playlists** menu.
-Here you won't find any dynamic playlists that can be called from an item's context menu.<br>

-**Context menus** (= *More* menu in webUI or *click/touch-hold* on jivelite players) will only show dynamic playlists for context menus.
-So there may be some overlap but this separation greatly helps reduce clutter.
-<br><br>

-## Custom dynamic playlists

-One important new feature is the ability to use your own custom dynamic playlist definitions directly in DPLv3 - without any other intermediary plugin.
-This will give you a great deal of freedom in creating dynamic playlists tailored to your specific needs.<br> For more information on how to create your own custom dynamic playlists and use them directly in DPL please read the [FAQ](https://github.com/AF-1/lms-dynamicplaylists#faq).
 <br><br><br>